-The Credit Agreement provides for \$35.0 million in principal borrowings at our option in the aggregate and further provides the Borrowers with the right, subject to customary conditions, to request an additional incremental term loan in the aggregate principal amount of up to \$30.0 million; provided that the Lenders elect to fund such incremental term loan. \$30.0 million of loan principal was funded at the initial closing and we have the option, during a six-month period following the initial closing, to draw down an additional \$5.0 million.
+The Credit Agreement provides for \$35.0 million in principal borrowings at our option in the aggregate and further provides the Borrowers with the right, subject to customary conditions, to request an additional incremental term loan in the aggregate principal amount of up to \$30.0 million; provided that the Lenders elect to fund such incremental term loan. \$30.0 million of loan principal was funded at the initial closing and we have the option, during the six-month period following the initial closing, to draw down an additional \$5.0 million, which we did not elect to do.
 The loans require scheduled amortization payments of 1.0% of the principal amount outstanding under the Credit Agreement per month commencing in May 2023, and the remaining principal balance is due in full on January 24, 2026, subject to extension to January 24, 2028 under certain circumstances.

-The Credit Agreement provides the Borrowers with the right, subject to specified limitations, to (a) incur seller provided debt in connection with future acquisitions, (b) incur additional mortgage financing from third-party lenders secured by real estate currently owned and acquired after the closing date, and (c) incur additional debt in connection with equipment leasing transactions.
+The Credit Agreement provides the Borrowers with the right, subject to specified limitations, to incur(a) seller provided debt in connection with future acquisitions, (b) additional mortgage financing from third-party lenders secured by real estate currently owned and acquired after the closing date, and (c) additional debt in connection with equipment leasing transactions.